sasilver75/obsidian/Courses/CS 294-158 Deep Unsupervised Learning @ UC Berkeley (2024)/UCB Deep Unsupervised Learning (2) - Autoregressive Models.md

 https://www.youtube.com/watch?v=2ojJUSMf-_g&list=PLwRJQ4m4UJjPIvv4kgBkvu_uygrV3ut_U&index=6

+Not a very useful lecture, PhD student self half is schizophrenic

 ![[Pasted image 20240702144053.png]]
 Autoregressive are *one type* of generative model (we'll cover ~5 in this course).
 It has many advantages that make it quite popular as a formulation these days, but it's still not so clear which models are going to be the most important ones.